64kramsystem/rpi_vpn_router/README.md

 There are existing routers preconfigured with this functionality (WRT/Tomato), but:

-- they're very weak for the VPN (or for any software in generale); I doubt they're powerful enough to handle 20+ MBit/sec of traffic;
+- they have very limited hardware (CPU/RAM/disk) - I doubt they're powerful enough to handle 20+ MBit/sec of traffic
-- they're not as easy to configure, or to install programs onto.
+- they're not as easy to configure, use, and they has much less software available, compared to Ubuntu

-On a Raspberry Pi, you can trivially install for example, in addition to the VPN service, a local file hosting service, an FTP server, or many other services.
+On an Ubuntu-based Raspberry Pi, you can trivially install for example, a local file hosting service, an FTP server, a backup server, or many other services, with great ease and availability of information.

 ### Requirements